kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

   Therefore, Kueue ensures the `min` quota for `team-b-cq` is met.

 **Note**: Kueue [does not support preemption](https://github.com/kubernetes-sigs/kueue/issues/83).
-No admitted Workloads will be stopped to make space for new Workloads.
+Workloads already admitted by Kueue will _not_ be stopped to make space for new Workloads.

 ### Max quotas